FSCPC Aspire Program

 • Fundamentals of skating and skating etiquette are offered in this program.

-• Program time and day may vary.
+• Program times and days may vary.
 Check the club calendar for most recent program times.

-• The on-ice program includes group instruction, taught by our coaches (rotates weekly).
-The on-ice program will run September through December and January through May.
+• The on-ice program includes group instruction, taught by our club Coaches (rotates weekly).
+The on-ice program will run September through December and January through May

-• Aspire membership fees are $50 per year.
-This fee covers the skater's USFSA ASPIRE membership (required for competition and to skate on FSCPC club ice, programs, clinics, and shows).
+• Aspire Club Fees (NOTE THAT THIS IS NOT THE ONLY COST- KEEP READING!): $83/year.
+This fee covers the skater's USFSA ASPIRE membership (required for competition and to participate in FSCPC club ice, programs, clinics, and shows) and the FSCPC Aspire club fee.

-• The Aspire membership does NOT include a Rink Music Keycard.
-If an Aspire member has program music, they can purchase a keycard for $10 (payable to FSCPC via Venmo or Zelle) from Erika to upload their music digitally.
+• Rink Music Keycard: If an Aspire member has program music, they can purchase a keycard for $10 (payable to FSCPC via Venmo or Zelle) from Erika to upload their music digitally to Rink Music.

 • Joining as an Aspire Member of the FSCPC is a great way for a new skater to progress in Figure Skating and experience the benefits of club membership at a reduced cost.
 See Member Benefits.